Omegle: Child sexual abuse

 In 2010, K-Brooks expressed disappointment over sexual content on the site.
 While video chats were monitored to flag the IP addresses of users that showed nudity or sexual content, Omegle did not have a broadcast delay to prevent minors from viewing harmful material at the beginning of a chat.
 Prior to early 2013, the site did not censor contributions through a profanity filter, and users often encountered nudity and sexual content.
 A former user who was a child at the time reported, after it closed, her experiences with the site, saying "So.
 Many.
 Penises." and mentioning people self-harming.

-Originally, 13-year-olds could use the website with the permission of a parent or guardian.
+Originally, Omegle required users to be a minimum age of 13 to use the website with the permission of a parent or guardian.
 Many local and state law enforcement agencies warned of increasing sexual exploitation of minors when Omegle's popularity surged, particularly with teenagers, during the COVID-19 lockdowns.

 In 2020, a Canadian teacher was arrested at his home in Guelph after he broadcast child pornography on Omegle.
 He pleaded guilty to several criminal charges in 2022.
 In 2021, an Australian man was arrested at his home on the Central Coast of New South Wales after he allegedly used Omegle to advertise his search for child sex.

 In August 2025, Norwegian authorities charged a man in his 30s with sexually abusing more than 30 children aged about 8 to 12 via Omegle and other video-chat platforms, including alleged rape.